State of unease: Colorado basin tribes without water rights

 “It was the best of a bad deal,” said Phil Wisely, the tribe’s public services director.
 “And the thing is, I don’t think we could get a better deal, especially now.”

-The Colorado River no longer can support the 40 million people in the U.S. West who have relied on it, plus a $15 billion agriculture industry.
-The U.S. Bureau of Reclamation recently mandated deeper cuts to the water supply and asked seven states to find ways to conserve more.
+The Colorado River can no longer can meet the needs of the 40 million people and $15 billion agriculture industry that depend on it.
+The U.S. Bureau of Reclamation recently announced that Arizona, Nevada and Mexico would see deeper cuts to their water supply in 2023.
+The agency also is asking seven Western states to find a way to conserve more.

 Unlike other water users, tribes don’t lose access to water when they don’t use it.
 A 1908 U.S. Supreme Court decision known as the Winters Doctrine says tribes have the right to enough water to establish a permanent homeland.
 Often, tribes give up potentially huge water claims in exchange for an assured supply and federal funding to deliver it.